Skip to main content

 • MIDI notes corresponding to your hits on the pads.

 • All events of the MIDI tracks you might have created in the MIDI Automation pane of the Control Lane, at the bottom of the Pattern Editor.
-See section Creating MIDI Tracks from Scratch in Maschine for more on this.
+See section Creating MIDI tracks from scratch in Maschine for more on this.

 Tip

 A Sound without any Plug-in loaded can still send the MIDI data listed above!
 Furthermore, if the Sound has no Plug-in it will forward any incoming MIDI notes to its MIDI output.
-To know how to configure the MIDI note input of Sounds, please refer to section Triggering Sounds via MIDI Notes.
+To know how to configure the MIDI note input of Sounds, please refer to section Triggering Sounds via MIDI notes.

 Notice